sagarsreejith/angular-exercise/README.md

-# AngularApp
+# Angular Exercise

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.

+## Prerequisite

+Angular CLI: 8.3.23
+Node: 10.16.3
+OS: win32 x64
+Angular: 8.2.14
+NPM

 ## Development server

+Step 1: clone the repo.
+Step 2: Extract the downloaded folder and navigate to that folder using command interface.
+Step 3: Run `npm install`.
-Run `ng serve` for a dev server.
+Step 4: Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding